 - The Gantt View timeline in the plan can be changed to show the view over 2 or more days.

 - The current date is highlighted in blue on the timeline for easy task tracking.

 Some limitations of the Template

-- The coloring of the Gantt Chart is designed using conditional formatting so there is limited number of phases which can be created with different colors.
+- The Gantt Chart's coloring is designed using conditional formatting, so there is a limited number of phases that can be created with different colors.

-- The timeline and Gantt are designed for daily view.
-Even though there is option to have a broader view the timeline works best on a daily basis.
+- The timeline and Gantt are designed for the daily view.
+Even though there is an option to have a broader view, the timeline works best daily.

 - The project phases cannot be tracked in the plan.
-For example there is no way of knowing start date and end date of Requirements Phase or Build Phase.
+For example, there is no way of knowing the start date and end date of the Requirements Phase or Build Phase.

 - Individual leaves cannot be factored into the planning process.

 - Cannot help with tracking multiple projects using excel.